Top Startup Statistics 2023: Must-Know Startup Facts and Trends You Must Know

 • A revenue decrease of 40 percent or more was recorded by more than 40 percent of businesses.

-• Because of the epidemic, an average of 22 percent of startups have reduced their expenses.
+• Because of the pandemic, an average of 22 percent of startups have reduced their expenses.

 • Portugal was the hardest hit among OECD countries (Organization for Economic Co-operation & Development).